Best Coffee Shops in Berlin, Germany

 The focus here is on quality, taste, and sustainability.
 Companion sources the finest beans and rare tea leaves directly from producers, ensuring transparency and traceability.
 Each sip of their expertly crafted beverages reflects the unique terroir of the origin.
 So, whether you prefer a Flat White or a green tea, you’re guaranteed a truly exceptional experience.

-Hours: Mon-Fri 8:30–18, Sat + Sun 10–18
+- Hours: Mon-Fri 8:30–18, Sat + Sun 10–18

 Oslo Kaffebar

 Oslo Kaffebar is yet another charming Berlin cafe, with both style and delicious coffee.
 Aesthetically, you can think Scandinavian chic with a rock’n’roll twist.
 As for the coffee, they stock local Berlin roasters like Bonanza and The Barn, as well as Supreme Roastworks from Oslo, Norway, and Koppi from Helsingborg, Sweden.
-If you’re not a coffee fan, they’ve also got you covered with a wide selection of teas as well as croissants and pastries, as well as an an array of desserts from nearby FunkYou.
+If you’re not a coffee fan, they’ve also got you covered with a wide selection of teas as well as croissants and pastries, as well as a large array of desserts from nearby FunkYou.

-Hours: Mon-Fri 8-19, Sat + Sun 9-19
+- Hours: Mon-Fri 8-19, Sat + Sun 9-19

 Distrikt Coffee